 Paint pads are known for their ease of painting around tight corners.
 Make sure to get up nice and tight around the taped light switches and plugs.

 Make sure that all corners are painted evenly and no spots are missed.
 Paint pads are designed to paint right up to the internal wall.
-Check out this link for help on painting wall corners.
+Check out this page for help on painting wall corners.

 Pack up all the drop cloths making sure not to track paint throughout the house.
 Carefully peel off all painters tape on the light switches and wall plugs.
 Empty extra paint back into the paint bucket and rinse out all painting gear with a garden hose.

 You now know how to property use paint pads like a professional.
 If you follow the instructions outlined above, you’ll be well on your way to having perfectly painted walls and ceilings.
 Using paint pads for your next project is a rewarding way that is sure to brighten up your home.